Inflation (2025): Models

 leading to the predictions

-which are shown in Fig.~\ref{inflation:fig:Planck2018} for some illustrative values of $\alpha$.
-We note that the prediction of the original $\phi^4$ model lies out of the frame, with values of $r$ that are too large and values of $n_s$ that are too small.
+which are shown in \Fig{inflation:fig:Planck2018} for some illustrative values of $\alpha$.
+We note that the prediction of the original $\phi^4$ model lies out of the frame, with values of $r$ that are too large and values of $n_{\rm s}$ that are too small.
 The $\phi^3$ model has similar problems, and would in any case require modification in order to have a well-defined minimum.
-The simplest possibility is $\phi^2$, but this is now also disfavored by the data, at the 95\% CL if only the \textit{Planck} data are considered, and more strongly if other data are included, as seen in Fig.~\ref{inflation:fig:Planck2018}.
-(For non-minimal models of quadratic inflation that avoid this problem, see, e.g.,~\cite{Koivisto:2014gia}.)

-Indeed, as can be seen in Fig.~\ref{inflation:fig:Planck2018}, all single-field models with a convex potential (i.e., one curving upwards) are disfavored compared to models with a concave potential.
+The simplest possibility is $\phi^2$, but this is now also disfavored by the data, at the 95\% CL if only the \textit{Planck} data are considered, and more strongly if other data are included, as seen in ~\Fig{inflation:fig:Planck2018}.
+(For non-minimal models of quadratic inflation that avoid this problem, see, {\textit{e.g.}}, Ref.~\cite{Koivisto:2014gia}.)
+Indeed, as can be seen in \Fig{inflation:fig:Planck2018}, all single-field models with a convex potential ({\textit{i.e.}}, one curving upwards) are disfavored compared to models with a concave potential.